Project Management for Marketing: Complete Guide (2025)

 - Work on open and transparent communication — if you provide clients with insights on your circumstances, you’re liker to avoid sudden requests for changes in project scope

-- Use agile project management marketing principles to keep your progress flexible and resilient to potential changes and risks
+- Use Agile project management marketing principles to keep your progress flexible and resilient to potential changes and risks

 Some of these metrics include: